-Employers have asked for graduates who are knowledgeable about the professional and business practicalities of practicing law.
-Recent law school graduates have likewise expressed the need for training in the professional and business practicalities of practicing law.
+Employers want graduates who are knowledgeable about the professional and business practicalities of practicing law.
+Recent law school graduates have likewise expressed the need for this type of training.
 Both groups have specifically suggested the need for more guidance in client relations, law firm economics and financial management, legal billing and time management, legal marketing and networking, professional organizations and leadership opportunities, navigation through common ethical issues, job search strategies, and professional writing.
-Our goal is to produce professionals who are truly "practice ready" and prepared to succeed.
+Our goal is to produce professionals who are truly “practice ready” and prepared to succeed.

 Practicing attorneys are required to attend 15 seminar hours of continuing legal education each year.
 We are building a Professional Development Program based on that model, with three significant differences:

-- Instead of mandating 15 seminar hours per year, we are only mandating 15 seminar hours spread over three years of law school.
+- Instead of requiring 15 seminar hours per year, we are only requiring 15–18* seminar hours spread over three years of law school.

 - Instead of charging for these seminar hours, we are providing these seminar hours to students without charge.